-The regulatory regime established in the NWT is part of a broader integrated resource management system as defined in land claim agreements and which involves Crown and private land management, land use planning, permitting and licencing, environmental assessment, and wildlife and renewable resource management (see Figure 1).
+The regulatory regime established in the NWT is part of a broader integrated resource management system as defined in land claim agreements and which involves Crown and private land management, land use planning, permitting and licencing, environmental assessment, and wildlife and renewable resource management (see figure below).

 There are two regulatory regimes in the NWT: one is established pursuant to the Inuvialuit Final Agreement and the other is established pursuant to the Gwich’in, Sahtu and Tlicho final agreements and entrenched in the Mackenzie Valley Resource Management Act.